top of page

 BUF 0 | INV 1 | DFFRSE 0

-4) Finally, verify that the MUX2 circuit is in accordance with the project by clicking on the switches sw9, sw1, and sw0.
-In the animation below, you can see the project in operation on the Community board alongside a MUX2.
+Finally, check if the MUX2 circuit matches the design by toggling the switches sw5, sw1, and sw0.
+In the animation below, you can see the design operating on the C-Board alongside a MUX2.

 Code reuse is a very common technique.
-Large projects use this technique to be able to deliver reliable circuits more quickly.
-In this section, we will do the same: we will reuse the code from MUX2 to design a MUX4.
+Large projects utilize this technique to deliver reliable circuits more quickly.
+In this section, we will do the same: we will reuse the MUX2 code to design a MUX4.

-Below is a schematic of a MUX4 composed of three 2-input multiplexers.
-The internal signals have been named and will be necessary for encoding the circuit in Verilog.
+Below is the schematic of a MUX4 composed of three 2-input multiplexers.
+The internal signals have been named and will be necessary for coding the circuit in Verilog.

-Just a reminder that the syntax for instantiating modules is
+Remember that the syntax for instantiating modules is:

 ...